This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 distcp map task

-runs on a data node of the pull cluster in GCP), each block
+runs on a data node of the pull cluster in Google Cloud), each block

 travels over the network only once by exiting the source cluster directly.
 The